Menstrual Hygiene Management Among Adolescent Girls in Kenya

 Family settings also often exhibit a lack of communication and support surrounding menstruation.
 In Kenya, menstruation is rarely discussed in families,29 and many girls reported feeling like they could not openly discuss menstruation at home because “it is too private to even share with their mother.”30 The prevalence of this view surrounding menstruation was shown by a 2015 Kenyan national survey, which found that less than 50% of parents discuss sex-related topics with their children, including menstruation.31 These findings suggest that there is a lack of discussion surrounding menstruation which limits girls’ understanding and comfort surrounding periods, even in private settings.

-These perceptions and poor communication can create a cycle of inadequate support because, if Kenyan girls have limited discussion of menstruation with their mothers, they are more likely to have limited discussion of menstruation with their future children.
-This “belief system surrounding menstruation [is] handed down from one generation to the the next,” and “the socio-cultural context perpetuates an environment in which these issues remain taboo to discuss with parents”32 and girls’ future children.
+These perceptions and poor communication can create a cycle of inadequate support because, if Kenyan girls have limited discussions of menstruation with their mothers, they are more likely to have limited discussions of menstruation with their future children.
+This lack of communication is passed down from one generation to the next, as these issues continue to remain taboo to discuss with the family and girls’ future children.32

 Inadequate Sexual Health Education